June 5, 2026

 Here is a link to help you with your enjoyment of this newer unit of HVNP: http://www.nps.gov/havo/planyourvisit/kahuku_hikes.htm

-The trail follows grassy (sometimes deep) pastureland roads lined some native plants with a gradual 400’ elevation increase.
+The trail follows grassy (sometimes deep) pastureland roads lined with some native plants with a gradual 400’ elevation increase.

 The highlight of the hike will be the very deep Forested Pit Crater that is home to the Amakihi and Apapane native birds.
 We will have our lunch/snack break at this spot.
 Hikers need to be prepared for potentially warm, sunny weather and/or rainy weather.
 Wear closed-toed shoes, bring hiking sticks, binoculars, sun protection, lunch or snack and at least two liters of water per person.
 NO DOGS ALLOWED.